chassisml/openmodelinterface/docs/index.md

 The Open Model Interface proposes a spec for _multi-purpose_ OCI-compatible container images for Machine Learning models.

-We believe that ML teams should be able to build DevOps-ready container images for interoperable consumption by multiple platforms.
+We believe that ML teams should be able to build DevOps-ready container images for interoperable consumption by multiple platforms to avoid being locked in to any one platform.

 TODO: diagram